Still time to follow the scarecrow trail – come and see the scarecrows all together at Ben Rhydding Community Fete

-With no charge for admission and a free programme, this year’s Ben Rhydding Community Fete will be held on the Valley Drive field, off Wheatley Lane, on Saturday June 17th from 2 – 4pm.
+This year’s Ben Rhydding Community Fete will be held on the Valley Drive field, off Wheatley Lane, on Saturday June 16th from 2 – 4pm.

-The first fete was held in 2006, and over the years has proved itself an ever popular event on the social calendar, with many local community groups, schools, sports clubs, churches and charities taking part.
-“So this will be the Fete’s twelfth year” says Fete committee chair Mrs Karen Palframan, “and, as ever, we are grateful for key support from local businesses Audley Clevedon and The Wheatley Arms.”
+The Fete is organised by the community for the community with all those involved being volunteers and over the years has proved itself an ever popular event on the local calendar, with many local community groups, schools, sports clubs, churches and charities taking part.